Senzing/elasticsearch/README.md

     ```

 #### Using a database in a docker container
+* ⚠️ **This section represents an example of how to connect to a database within a dockerfile but is not demonstratable with the current state of senzing-tools** ⚠️
 1. Here we won't need to mount a database, instead we can set our `CONNECTION` string in the config json to the exposed ports of the container with the database.
 Example;

     ```console
     export SENZING_ENGINE_CONFIGURATION_JSON='{